Image Compression Using Novel View Synthesis Priors: Introduction

 \section{Introduction}

 \IEEEPARstart{U}{nderwater} missions, such as deep-sea exploration, environmental monitoring, and infrastructure inspection and manipulation, heavily rely on remotely operated vehicles (ROVs)~\cite{vargas_robust_2021,bingham_robotic_2010,carreras_online_2016}.
 Traditional ROVs are tethered to a surface platform, which provides a continuous power supply, enabling extended operation.
-The tether also serves as a reliable two-way communication conduit, transmitting control commands to the ROV and sending sensor data, video feed, and other information back to the operators~\cite{shepherd_remotely_2001}.
-However, the tether imposes significant limitations on ROV operations.
+The tether also serves as a reliable two-way communication conduit, transmitting control commands from the operator topside unit to the ROV and sending sensor data, video feed, and other information back to the operators~\cite{shepherd_remotely_2001}.
+While essential, the tether introduces significant limitations.
 It restricts the ROV's maneuverability, limiting its ability to navigate through tight spaces or complex underwater environments~\cite{bowen_untethered_2013}.
 This constraint can hinder the ROV from reaching certain areas or performing delicate tasks.
 Additionally, the tether poses a significant risk of entanglement with underwater structures and obstacles such as rocks or reefs, potentially trapping the ROV or complicating retrieval, which could lead to mission failure or loss of the vehicle.
 Moreover, the tether’s weight and bulk add to the logistical challenges of deploying and recovering the ROV.
-This often necessitates additional equipment, such as winches and cable reels, further increasing the operational complexity.
+This often necessitates additional equipment, such as winches and cable reels, further increasing the operational complexity~\cite{kalyan_concept_2023}.

 To mitigate these challenges, the development of tetherless ROVs has been a focus in marine robotics~\cite{bowen_untethered_2013}, with one of the greatest challenges being real-time wireless underwater communication between the ROV and the surface platform.
-Radio waves, while delivering high data rates and low latency in terrestrial environments, propagate poorly underwater due to high attenuation, making them unsuitable for underwater communication~\cite{tan_survey_2011}.
-Instead, acoustic communication is a commonly used solution due to its long range and low power consumption, though its bandwidth is limited~\cite{stojanovic_underwater_2009}.
+Radio waves provide high data rates in terrestrial environments but suffer severe attenuation in water; as a result, practical underwater links rely on acoustics, with optics used opportunistically at short range~\cite{tan_survey_2011, stojanovic_underwater_2009}.